ZeterMordio/Anchor/README.md

 # Anchor

-Anchor trains Qwen buyers for bilateral price negotiation with reinforcement learning from verifiable rewards (RLVR).
-It reproduces the buyer-only protocol from [*Instructing LLMs to Negotiate using Reinforcement Learning with Verifiable Rewards*](https://huggingface.co/papers/2604.09855) and tests whether hindsight feedback through self-distillation policy optimization (SDPO) improves on pure group relative policy optimization (GRPO).
+Anchor trains Qwen-3 in bilateral price negotiation with RLVR (reinforcement learning from verifiable rewards).
+It reproduces the buyer-only protocol from [*Instructing LLMs to Negotiate using Reinforcement Learning with Verifiable Rewards*](https://huggingface.co/papers/2604.09855) and tests whether hindsight feedback through self-distillation policy optimization (SDPO) improves on pure GRPO.

-The buyer has a private budget.
-A frozen seller has a private cost.
+The buyer has a private budget, a frozen seller has a private cost.
 They bargain over products drawn from [AmazonPriceHistory](https://github.com/TianXiaSJTU/AmazonPriceHistory), and only the buyer receives gradient updates.

-This is active research code.
-The training pipeline works end to end, but the current Qwen3.5 SDPO runs have not shown a learning improvement yet.
+**This is active, unfinished research code.**

 ## Method